Program

 Research Interest: Dynamics and control of electrodynamic tether system for space debris removal, autonomous on-orbit service robot for space debris removal, and multifunctional materials for spacecraft structures.

-Brief Bio: Dr. George Zhu is a Professor and Tier 1 York Research Chair in Space Technology in the Department of Mechanical Engineering at York University in Toronto, Canada.
-He served as the inaugural Academic Director of Research Commons (2019-2022) in the Office of Vice-President of Research and Innovation.
-His research includes the dynamics and control of tethered spacecraft, autonomous space robotics, visual servo, CubeSat, and additive manufacturing in space.
-He has published over 350 papers in peer-reviewed journals and conference proceedings.
-Currently, he is an elected Corresponding Member of the International Academy of Astronautics; College Member of the Royal Society of Canada; Fellow of the Canadian Academy of Canada; Fellow of the Engineering Institute of Canada, Canadian Society of Mechanical Engineering, and Fellow of the American Society of Mechanical Engineers; and Associate fellow of American Institute of Aeronautics and Astronautics.
-Dr. Zhu is the receipt of the 2021 York University President’s Research Excellence Awards, the 2021 Robert W. Angus Medal from the Canadian Society for Mechanical Engineering, the 2019 Engineering Medal – R&D from the Professional Engineers Ontario, Canada.
+Short Biography: Dr. Zhu is a Professor and Tier 1 York Research Chair in Space Robotics and Artificial Intelligence in the Department of Mechanical Engineering at York University in Toronto, Canada.
+He is also the founding Director of the Manufacturing Technology Entrepreneurship Centre and the Space Engineering Lad at the same institution.
+From 2019 to 2022, he served as the inaugural Academic Director of the Research Commons in the Vice-President of Research and Innovation Office and was the Chair of the Department of Mechanical Engineering from 2018 to 2019.
+His research includes dynamics and control of tethered spacecraft, autonomous space robotics, visual servo, computational control, CubeSat, and additive manufacturing in space.
+He has published 227 peer-reviewed journal papers, 183 conference proceedings, 5 book chapters and edited one book.
+In addition, he was the Principal Investigator of two CubeSat missions.
+Currently, he is the Academician of the International Academy of Astronautics; College Member of the Royal Society of Canada; Fellow of the Canadian Academy of Canada; Fellow of the Engineering Institute of Canada, Canadian Society of Mechanical Engineering, and Fellow of the American Society of Mechanical Engineers; and Associate fellow of American Institute of Aeronautics and Astronautics.
+Dr. Zhu is the recipient of the 2024 Solid Mechanics Medal and the 2021 Robert W. Angus Medal from the Canadian Society for Mechanical Engineering; the 2024 Gold Medal and the 2019 Engineering R&D Medal of Professional Engineers from the Professional Engineers Ontario Canada; and the 2021 York University President’s Research Excellence Award.
+Finally, Dr. Zhu is the Editor-in-Chief of Acta Astronautica.